dfox/graybox-testing.org/tests/index.md

 title: "How to Write Tests"
 date: 2017-01-07T09:44:20-04:00
 modified: 2017-01-10T09:44:20-04:00
-excerpt: "Once you have specifications, they are easy to turn into user inteface tests"
+excerpt: "Once you have specifications, they are easy to turn into user interface tests"
 image:
   feature:
   teaser: